19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Dwarves.md

 ## Lore

-*Dwarves are an ancient hardy race of primarily subterranean dwelling folk.*
+*Dwarves are a hardy race of primarily subterranean dwelling folk.*

 ### Crafters